 , author Susan Carol Hauser takes readers on a tour of some of the country’s most beloved party barns, focusing on how these classic structures have changed over the years and evolved with the needs of their owners.

-This evolution is the topic of many barn books, with some writers and historians shedding light on the idea that these utilitarian buildings seem to be all but disappearing from the American landscape.
+books, with some writers and historians shedding light on the idea that these utilitarian buildings seem to be all but disappearing from the American landscape.
 But take a glimpse into the party barns in the back yards of some of today’s homes, and you’ll find that old-fashioned barn structures are alive and well — they just have a new focus on fun over function.

 The Party Barn: The New Recreational Retreat

 Dubbed “party barns” for obvious reasons, backyard barns are popping up everywhere in the form of multi-use structures that can host large events (think wedding receptions and birthday celebrations) or serve as casual recreational spaces, complete with game rooms, TV-viewing areas and full-service bars and kitchens.

 “What draws people to the idea of a party barn is undoubtedly the comfort level that comes naturally with the barn theme,” explains Casey Rogness